onox/orka/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of Orka will generally not be accepted for various reasons, including polluting the git history and making backporting fixes harder.
+Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of the software will generally not be accepted for various reasons, including polluting the git history and making backporting fixes harder.